Science, Technology, and Public Policy (STPP) graduate certificate program

-- How is science and technology influenced by the policy process?
+- How are science and technology influenced by the policy process?

 - What is the rightful place of science in public policymaking?